Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces

 Furthermore, if $ C = \sup_{x \in A}\{ |\mathcal{D}(x)| \} < \infty $ and $ f $ is Lipschitz, then we can choose $ g $ such that it additionally satisfies $ \lip g \leq (1 + C_*)(C + \lip f) $. \end{thm}

-The general Whitney extension theorem in Banach spaces for $ C^2 $ (or $ C^{1,1} $) functions is still open.
-In the following \autoref{sub:AE} and \autoref{sub:geometric}, we will give some generalizations of above results suited for our purpose.
-Especially, a geometric version of Whitney extension theorem in Banach spaces (see \autoref{thm:whitney}) based on \autoref{thm:JS} is obtained originally due to \cite{CLY00a, BC16} in the finite-dimensional setting; see also \cite[Corollary 3.3]{OW92} for a similar result.
+The general Whitney extension theorem in Banach spaces for $ C^2 $ (or $ C^{1,1} $) functions remains an open problem.
+In the following \autoref{sub:AE} and \autoref{sub:geometric}, we will present some generalizations of the above results suited for our purpose.
+In particular, a geometric version of the Whitney extension theorem in Banach spaces (see \autoref{thm:whitney}) based on \autoref{thm:JS} was originally obtained by \cite{CLY00a, BC16} in the finite-dimensional setting; see also \cite[Corollary 3.3]{OW92} for a similar result.

-\subsection{approximation and extension between two manifolds: preparation}
+\section{Approximation and extension between two manifolds: preparation}

-Throughout this subsection, we make the following assumption.
+In this section, we make the following assumption.